- Poker Room In Keene Nh Zip

 The room has a bit of a temporary feel to it, but is nice to

-play poker in nonetheless. - Hospitality: You will automatically take part in this room's
+• Hospitality: You will automatically take part in this room's

 progressive bad beat jackpot which pushes your dropped dollars